outpaddling/LPJS/README.md

 Users should, however, keep a close eye on their running jobs to make sure they are working properly.
-This avoids wasting resources and shows common courtesy to other cluster users.
+This avoids wasting resources and shows common courtesy to other cluster/grid users.

 Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which stands for "Simple Linux Utility